Elyesa Bazna: After the war

 Much of the money he earned went to the creditors who had been paid with forged money.
 He contacted the West German government to be reimbursed for the counterfeit money that he received.
 Although he tried many times and in many ways to get paid, he never received any money.

 In 1960 Bazna moved to Germany and worked in Munich as a night watchman.
 Bazna and Hans Nogly wrote I Was Cicero, which was published in 1962.
 It told the story of the Cicero Affair from Bazna's perspective following Moyzisch's book Operation Cicero published in 1950.
 Bazna died in Munich of kidney disease in December 1970, aged 66.

 In popular culture

 According to the British Foreign Office: "The tale has become a popular (and frequently mis-told) war story."

 Moyzisch published his memoirs, titled Operation Cicero, in 1950.
 Franz von Papen and Allen Dulles suggested that there was more to the story than was published in the book, but neither provided any details.
 Twelve years later, in 1962, I Was Cicero was published by Cicero himself.

-A film based on the book Operation Cicero by Moyzisch was released by 20th Century-Fox in 1952.
+A film based on Moyzisch's book Operation Cicero was released by 20th Century-Fox in 1952.
 It was titled 5 Fingers and directed by Joseph L. Mankiewicz.
 Bazna, renamed Ulysses Diello, was played by James Mason.

 A 2019 Turkish language film entitled Operation Cicero was released.
-This an enjoyable but highly romanticised account based on some of the original events and characters.
+It was an enjoyable but highly romanticised account based on some of the original events and characters.

+Cicero is also mentioned in passing in the James Bond novel 'Moonraker' as an example of a trusted servant operating as a spy.